-If you have read some of the articles here at Scarleteen or looked through the boards, you know that getting yourself screened for Sexually Transmitted Diseases or Infections (STIs) is essential.
+If you have read some of the articles here at Scarleteen or looked through the boards, you know that getting yourself screened for Sexually Transmitted Infections (STIs) is essential.

 Whether you are with a new partner, or are already in a sexual relationship, getting a full STI -- sexually transmitted infection, sometimes also called STDs -- screening can give you peace of mind and ensure your physical well-being as well as your partners.

 Often people ask us if they need to be worried about STIs or STI testing if they haven't ever had sexual contact with another person.
 The answer is yes, yes, and yes.
 Sexually Transmitted Infections means that the disease CAN be transmitted sexually not that it can ONLY be transmitted sexually, and when it comes to STIs, both partners' histories are an issue, not just that of one.

 Plus, there are some STIs that are often transmitted through non-sexual contact.
 Oral herpes, otherwise known as cold sores, is one that often runs in families because it is so easy to catch that when one family member gets it, it's very common for other members of the family to catch it from them in completely nonsexual ways.
 In fact, the majority of people with oral herpes, which can also be passed on genitally, got it as children in a totally nonsexual way.

 STIs can affect you for the rest of your life.
 They can affect your future fertility and your very existence: a couple can be fatal.
 Several of them cannot be cured.
 But many of them ARE easily treated, and when treated early, can leave you with no long-term health problems.
 Using latex (or non-latex alternative) barriers -- condoms, dental dams and/or gloves -- can vastly reduce your risks of most STIs, but that's only one part of safer sex practice: testing is another and is just as important.
 So, for many reasons, getting tested is important.
 Have I made my point?
 OK, read on to learn more.